diederickh/screen_capture/README.md

 ## Compiling on Windows

-To compile from source on Windows, you need to make sure that you've installed cmake and that you're execute the following commands from a Git Bash.
+To compile from source on Windows, you need to make sure that you've installed cmake and that you execute the following commands from a Git Bash.

 ````sh
 cd build